wescpy/nebulous-serverless/multi/webgem/README.md

         - The `Procfile` is unused and may be deleted if desired.
     - Deployments without using Docker:
         - Deleting the `Dockerfile` is **required**.
         - [Cloud Buildpacks](https://github.com/GoogleCloudPlatform/buildpacks) automatically detects your language and selects a [default runtime version](https://cloud.google.com/docs/buildpacks/builders).
+(It also creates an internal `Dockerfile` to build your container with, but you won't see it nor have to know anything about Docker or containers other than your application is bundled into one.)
-        - Update instructions in `Procfile` as desired.
+        - Update startup/"entrypoint" instructions in `Procfile` as desired.
 1. Run `gcloud run deploy genai --allow-unauthenticated --platform managed --source .`